Dre Campbell Farm

 Garden tools can also spread downy mildew spores from one plant to another.
 Therefore, disinfect the tools after pruning, weeding, or handling infected plants.

-Make a solution of one part bleach to nine parts water and soak your tools for about 30 minutes.
-Rinse thoroughly and dry before using them again.
+Make a solution of one part bleach to nine parts water, and soak your tools for about 30 minutes.
+Rinse thoroughly and dry them before using them again.

 12. Keep Your Garden Free of Plant Debris

 Fallen leaves, stems, and plant debris are breeding grounds for downy mildew spores.
-Therefore, it is important to regularly clean up and dispose of plant debris.
+Therefore, it is essential to clean up and dispose of plant debris regularly.

 13. Remove Infected Plants from the Garden